thysultan/stylis/README.md

 The same can be done with `stylis.use` to register middleware individually, and `stylis.plugins.length = 0` to flush all middleware.

-## Intergration
+## Integration

-You can use stylis to build an abstraction ontop of, for example imagine we want to build an abstract that makes the following React Component possible
+You can use stylis to build an abstraction on top of, for example imagine we want to build an abstract that makes the following React Component possible

 ```javascript
 class Heading extends React.Component {